0xis-cn/0xis-cn/blog/about.md

 2018
 : A blog with Hexo, with a 'futuristic' collection of practice questions on physics, was first time deployed online with [CODING](https://coding.net/).
+After the service adjustment I moved to Gitee.
-Writing elsewhere on algorithm at the same time; I will include them as long as the format is ready.
+Writing elsewhere on algorithm at the same time; I may or may not include them later.

 2020
 : Revived my blog after gāokǎo.
 Migrated to Jekyll.